hwang2006/NLP-practice-on-supercomputer-with-pytorch-lightning/README.md

 This repo is intended to share best practices for fine-tuning pretrained models (e.g., BERT and GPT-2) using multiple GPU nodes on a supercomputer managed by SLURM.
 It encompasses five fine-tuning tasks : (1) Document Classification (Sentiment Analysis), (2) Sentence Pair Classification (Natural Language Inference; NLI), (3) Sequence Labeling (Named Entity Recognition; NER), (4) Question Answering, and (5) Sentence Generation.
 The initial four fine tunings rely on a BERT pretrainded model, while the Sentence Generation example uses a GPT-2 pretrained model.

-Please note that all the code in this repository is sourced from the *Ratsgo's NLPBOOK* blog created by Gichang Lee.
+Please note that all the code in this repository is orginated from the *Ratsgo's NLPBOOK* blog created by Gichang Lee.
 * You can access and run the original code on Google Colab through [Ratsgo's Tutorial Link](https://ratsgo.github.io/nlpbook/docs/tutorial_links)
 * Detailed explanations of how the five fine-tuning examples work including data preprocessing for each task can be found in [Ratsgo's NLPBOOK](https://ratsgo.github.io/nlpbook/)

-I had to make slight modifications to the original Google Colab code to enable distributed training across multiple GPU nodes on a supercomputer.

 **Contents**
 * [KISTI Neuron GPU Cluster](#kisti-neuron-gpu-cluster)